 I don’t have the necessary IT equipment at home to take the CoP.
 Can I attend a local test centre?

 Online invigilation is now our main way of running assessments.
 However, if there are special circumstances which prevent you from taking the assessment online, we'll be running a small number of events each year at venues around the UK.
 These will still be computer-based, but we will provide all the necessary equipment.

 Contact firstname.lastname@example.org for further information.

-Members with dyslexia can have an additional hour to complete the CoP, allowing three hours in total.
+If you have dyslexia, dyspraxia or are colour blind, you can have an additional hour to complete the CoP, allowing three hours in total.
 This will be clearly displayed on your screen when you take the assessment.

 I have a medical condition that means I may need to leave the room to go to the bathroom.
 Is this ok?

 To maintain the assessment conditions, we state that candidates should not leave the room while the remote invigilation is in place.
 However, if you tell us in advance that it may be a problem for you, we can inform and agree this with the invigilators.
 You will need to finish the case study question you are working on before leaving the room.

 I am registered blind, What help can I have to take the COP online?